PARIS (AP) - They're a couple rarely seen in public, together only since February.

 But the real stars of the show were the heels.

-In deep red, vermilion, pink, black, yellow, orange and cerulean blue, the incredible shoes, with missing sections in the middle, gave these "forward-and-back" encyclopedic princesses the illusion of the longest legs known in any age.
+In deep red, vermilion, pink, black, yellow, orange and cerulean blue, the incredible pointed stilettos, with missing sections in the middle, gave these "forward-and-back" encyclopedic princesses the illusion of the longest legs known in any age.

 SCHIAPARELLI'S CONTROLLED ECCENTRICITY